-Our early studies found that psychological distress, such as acute stress disorder (ASD) and posttraumatic stress disorder (PTSD), occurs in significant numbers of:
+We found that psychological distress, such as acute stress disorder (ASD) and PTSD, occurs in significant numbers of:

 - youth injured by interpersonal violence